CryingOutCloud/SnackED/README.md

 This is my HackED Beta project

-It gives food away for free
+It gives food away for free often